All Episodes

 That's what he really believes, folks.

-Now, in the example that she used and that he used, they take a factory, because to them America is factories.
+Now, in the example that she used and that he used, they take a factory, because to them, America is factories.

-You have to understand the socialists and communists, everything is factories and workers in the in their minds when they look out over America and they see they see factories, and inside the factories are workers.
+You have to understand the socialists and communists, everything is factories and workers in their minds when they look out over America and they see factories.

-Because they don't see him as doing any work at all, but he's making 15,000 times what the workers are making.
+But he's making 15,000 times what the workers are making.

 So the workers who are really working hard are really making the guy rich.